tytydraco/yessleep/out/Churning_up_Monsters.md

 And among one of the many people concerned for his safety was a Local Police Sergeant.
 A charitable religious man that used to let him sleep in his Wendy house sometimes.

-It didn't take long for the police to track down his last whereabouts through neighborhood CCTV footage and it didn't take long for the police to link his disappearance to me.
+It didn't take long for the police to track down his last whereabouts through neighborhood CCTV footage .
+It didn't take long for the police to link his disappearance to me, either.

 That's when a  pattern of disappearances of the local homeless population was discovered and with barely any leads, I became the prime suspect.
 Of course, due to lack of substantial evidence and the fact that I had only explored that place for three days, I was let off the hook.
 But alas, people are still suspicious of me.
 Soiling the tiny amount of respect I still might have had.

 That old man was never found.
 Nor were the other individuals that had 'disappeared'.
 And after scrolling through my gallery that terrible, horrifying night  and watching that video I took of myself standing in front of the pool.

 I know they'll never be found again.